UVic-Data-Science-for-SE/course/README.md

 # Schedule and Topics

 Due dates are all on Brightspace.
 Class format will be lectures and short in class exercises, including discussion of the readings (which you must do before class).

+#### Summer 2025
-Class in Summer 2025 will be 2x3 hour sessions.
+Class in Summer 2025 will be 2x3 hour sessions each week.
+That's a lot of class time.
 The plan will be to take 2 short breaks (5 mins) and one longer break (20 mins) at appropriate times.
 You should come to class prepared to follow along on your computer or tablet; most of the latter half will be in class exercises.
+Each class has assigned readings for each module; those readings are to be done prior to class.

 | Day     | Module                                                                                                   | Due                                                     |
 | ------- | -------------------------------------------------------------------------------------------------------- | ------------------------------------------------------- |